pakeke-constructor/umg-mod-monorepo/rgb_chess/UNIT_IDEAS.md

 ### TIER 1 UNITS:::

+# arrowdude
+melee, 3/8
+on turn start:
+grant all ranged [color] allies +2 dmg

 # brute
 melee, 4/15
 on buy:
 give a random [color] ally 1/4

+# enhancer
+melee, 2/2
+on ally summoned:
+if ally is [color], give ally +2/3.

 # huhu
 // Usually should spawn in groups of 2.